Nathnaelc/cs162-test/assignments/final_project.md

 of individual contributions to the project.
 A significant portion of your grade (25% - 40%) will also depend on whether or not there was successful collaboration within the project which led to a useful product.
-So if there are issues that fall awkwardly between two teams then it is in the interests of both teams to get the issue fixed!
+So if there are issues that affect the whole project, but no-one wants to fix, then it is in the interests of the whole team to get the issue fixed!

-There is also scope for specialized positions within the project.
-For example, someone may nominate themselves as a project manager (subject to the approval of the rest of the section).
-The project manager would ensure that all teams are making progress and coordinate the implementation of any features which span multiple teams.
-Depending on the project, it might make sense for specialized QA positions as well, but this should be discussed on a case-by-case basis with your instructor.
+It is possible for a student to specialize in something which does not produce lots of code (for example design work).
+In this case, the student must track their own progress, and be prepared to explain the work that they have done.

 ### Arbitration:
 Group work can have many failure modes, and the probability of these failure